focusaurus/peterlyons.com-zola/content/problog/2021-04-squeezebox-keyboard.md

 ## Plans for the next revision

 The main thing I'm dissatisfied with in this version is the angle between top and middle row for ring and middle fingers is too steep.
 I can't properly type the top row with the point of my finger as intended.
-Instead, my fingernail side ends up scraping the keycap.
+Instead, my fingernail ends up scraping the keycap.
 This is a consequence of starting out designing for a vertical joystick style orientation, where that angle works OK.
 But I switched back to horizontal in the process and didn't realize that would actually affect the geometry here.
 It's great for index and pinky which is a bit odd but anyway in the next revision the ring and middle finger top row will be nearly flat like 170 degrees.

 I've added slots for bar magnets so I can mount the keyboard and wrist rests to a steel plate which will be adhered to a 1/2" plywood board for the lap tray.
-I may switch to a flat RJ-9 cable so I can staple it to the board and route it along the edge leaving the center part of the tray fully clear for the mouse (or coffee when on the desk).
+I may switch to a flat RJ-9 cable instead of coiled so I can staple it to the board and route it along the edge leaving the center part of the tray fully clear for the mouse (or coffee when on the desk).

 I didn't really account for a physical reset button in this design as I figured I would have a reset key in my keymap.
 That turned out to be quite optimistic so I just hacked one in there and it's dangling around on wires.
 I'll give it a proper home in the next version.
 I was expecting the QMK tweaking and flashing to be a fairly quick process needing just a few flashes to get it and hoo boy was I wrong.
 I spent several full weekends debugging weird behavior and going from things like 39 of the 42 keys work to suddenly no keys work to suddenly only the bottom row works, to everything works but it's all backward, etc.